-You can match the theme with the type, of course, you are putting on the platform e.g. business, fitness, technology.
+You can match the theme with the type, of course, you are putting on the platform e.g. business, health & fitness, technology.
 You can also modify the code for the theme and import custom themes onto the platform.

 Both Thinkfic and Teachable give you multiple options to build your course.
 You can add a video, audio as well as text and quizzes to your courses.

 Teachable also allows you to add all these features to each of your lectures in any order.

 If you are handling multiple courses, Teachable allows you to select multiple lessons from the curriculum page and establish the settings for publishing, downloading and any other viewing options.

 You can also import your course content from cloud applications like Dropbox and Google Drive onto your Teachable site in bulk.